open-contracting/standard/standard/standard.md

          </ul>
      </div>
 </div>

+## Development process

+The development of the Data Model has been based on:

+### 1) Supply-side research

+The supply-side research is focused on comparing contract data (37 datasets with over 175 downloadable assets from 27 publishers, from across the world).
+26 publishers are from 15 countries that were selected as priority countries due to their current activity in open government and the Open Government Partnership (OGP) Action Plan.
+The effort sought to understand:

+* which elements of the contracting process are captured in currently published data;
+* which fields are commonly found across different datasets;
+* how do different datasets represent and model the contracting process; and
+* how far are there common identifiers that can be used to link datasets.

+To answer the above questions a Contracting Data Comparison tool was created with a team of volunteer developers to provide a platform for curating meta-data about public contracting datasets from the priority countries.

+The effort focused on capturing the metadata of contract data available.
+As it develops, the intention is for the Contracting Data Comparison tool to allow for wider public participation and thus create an ever more detailed picture of the landscape of contracting data availability and focus.

+### 2) Demand-side use-cases

+This draft is based primarily on research of existing published datasets.
+At the same time, the project has begun to explore priority use cases for open contracting data through workshops, webinars, a mailing list, and bilateral discussions with more than 200 stakeholders.
+The purpose of demand-side research is to capture the real needs and circumstances of the publishers and users of public contracting data.

+In our consultations with government, civil society, donors, journalists, auditors, and the private sector, four primary use cases emerged.
+These users are interested to use open contracting data in order to:

+* Achieve value for money for the procuring entity;
+* Enable the private sector to compete for public contracts;
+* Monitor service delivery for effectiveness; and
+* Detect corruption and fraud in public contracting.

+The draft use cases are being developed on an ongoing basis and can be found [here](https://docs.google.com/document/d/1zdgqSf-LUFVxO6Y_7v1cQf7l0vx35-p502jAI49JRmQ/edit?usp=sharing).
+These use cases not only demonstrate what can and could be done with open contracting data, but will also shape the development of the Open Contracting Data Standard as we move towards defining the field-level specification.

+### 3) Research on related initiatives

+There are existing standardization efforts for budget and spending data under development through the Open Spending Project.
+In line with the principles of [Joined Up Data](http://devinit.org/report/joined-data-building-blocks-common-standards/) this project will explore ways to connect data in the Open Contracting Data Standard with data in the proposed Open Spending and Open Budget Data Standards, among others.

+In addition, the approach taken is informed by the development of other data standards.
+Research related to the Data Standard Architecture and Data Standard Governance will be released separately from the Data Model Draft.

 ##Next steps
 Over June 2014 we will be validating the conceptual model proposed in this document of a Contracing Process, Contracting Records and Contracting Releases.